Virtual vs Physical Labs: A Cost-Benefit Analysis

-A single traditional chemistry laboratory setup costs schools £15,000-50,000 for initial equipment, with ongoing annual costs of £5,000-15,000 for consumables, maintenance, and safety compliance (Cleaver Scientific, 2023).
-For under-resourced schools, these costs are prohibitive, limiting or eliminating hands-on practical work for thousands of students.
+A single traditional chemistry laboratory setup costs UK schools £25,000-£70,000 for initial equipment, with ongoing annual costs of £5,000-15,000 for consumables, maintenance, and safety compliance (CLEAPSS, 2024).
+A single fume cupboard alone costs £6,000-£8,300, while class sets of quality microscopes can exceed £5,000 (SLS Education, 2025).
+For under-resourced schools, these costs are prohibitive, and the situation is worsening.
+According to EngineeringUK research, 27% of UK science teachers report their schools cannot afford the equipment needed for practical lessons, while 26% say they simply don't have enough equipment (EngineeringUK, 2024).
 WhimsyLabs offers a transformative alternative: unlimited virtual laboratory access at a fraction of traditional costs.
 Critically, as an impact-focused company rather than a profit-driven company, our mission is democratizing STEM education worldwide, not maximizing shareholder returns.
 This comprehensive cost-benefit analysis demonstrates how virtual laboratories deliver superior educational and financial outcomes while advancing educational equity.

 What Are the True Costs of Traditional Physical Laboratories?